Advertisement

 Customer service roles in retail are crucial for ensuring a positive shopping experience.
 These positions involve assisting customers, handling inquiries, and resolving issues.
 In shops and department stores, customer service representatives are often responsible for managing returns and exchanges, providing product information, and ensuring customer satisfaction.
 Strong communication skills and a friendly attitude are essential for success in these roles.
 The average pay for customer service positions in retail ranges from AUD 22 to AUD 26 per hour.
 Pay can vary based on the store’s location, size, and the level of responsibility involved.

-See Also High Paying Jobs in USA For Foreigners: A Comprehensive Guide
+See Also High Paying Housekeeper Jobs in Toronto: A Guide to Finding the Best Opportunities

 Sales Assistants